NormanDunbar/SuperBASIC-Manual/sphinx/source/S/search.rst

 **CROSS-REFERENCE**

 :ref:`peek-dlr`, :ref:`dev-use`.
-See other implementation of :ref:`search`.
+See other implementation of :ref:`searches`.
 See :ref:`msearch`,
 :ref:`search-mem` and
 :ref:`ttfindm` also.